Raswanth-Prasath/Dynamic-Traffic-Signal/README.md

 `python train.py -m model_name -s 500`

-This will open GUI which you can run to see how your model performs.
+This command will open the SUMO GUI and allow you to see how your model performs.
-To get accurate results set a value of -s the same for testing and training.
+Make sure to set the same value for -s during testing and training to get accurate results.